I recently spent a weekend in a crowded campground where my neighbors obviously knew nothing about campground etiquette.

 - Don’t use your fire pit as a trash can.
 Paper plates and napkins are fine, but in case you hadn’t noticed things like glass bottles and tin cans do not burn and should never be thrown in the fire.

 - Be aware of current burn bans.
 Dry, hot summers are common in many areas of the country and campfires are often not permitted during these times.
+A handy alternative is a propane campfire like the Little Red Campfire.

 Keep it clean.